woogii/Swift-Programming-Practice/README.md

 This repository includes Swift and iOS programming exercises and tutorials on which I have been working.
 All source code is written in Swift 2.0.

 # Resources
-Most of tutorials in this repository are from [Udacity](http://www.udacity.com) iOS Nanodegree course.
-The repository also contains tutorials from [Raywenderlich website](http://www.raywenderlich.com/),  [AppCoda website](http://www.appcoda.com/), [Andrewcbancroft blog](http://www.andrewcbancroft.com/).
+Most of exercises and term projects in this repository that have been done when I attended [Udacity](http://www.udacity.com) iOS Nanodegree course.
+It also includes programming projects written in Swift that I have done for my own interest.